09 – Yachtsman Tony Bullimore is found alive five days after his boat capsized in the freezing Southern Ocean, 2200 km off the coast of Australia.

 24 – Student Barry Loukaitis of Frontier Junior High, Moses Lake, Washington, is convicted of shooting dead two of his fellow students and one teacher.
 His lawyers claimed he committed the murders in emulation of the Pearl Jam video for their song Jeremy.

 26 – A double earthquake in central Italy badly damages the Basilica of St Francis in Assisi, killing four people and destroying a priceless set of frescoes by the medieval artist Cimabue.
-The church is restored at a cost of $50 million and reopens in 1999.
+The church is restored at the cost of $50 million and reopens in 1999.

-12 – John Denver dies at the age of 53 when the experimental aircraft he is flying crashes into Monterey Bay, California.
+12 – John Denver dies at the age of 53 when the experimental Long-EZ aircraft he is flying crashes into Monterey Bay, California.

-31 – A Boston (US) jury finds British au pair Louise Woodward (19) guilty of second-degree murder of 8-month-old Matthew Eappen who died in her care.
+31 – A Boston (US) jury finds British au pair Louise Woodward (19) guilty of second-degree murder of 8-month-old Matthew Eappen, who died in her care.
 Woodward will later have her conviction reduced to manslaughter.

 08 – Chinese engineers divert the Yangtze River to make way for building work on the Three Gorges Dam.

 13 – Saddam Hussein expels six UN arms inspectors from Iraq.
-Suspecting that the Iraqi leader is continuing to manufacture chemical weapons, Clinton weighs whether or not to attack him.
+Suspecting that the Iraqi leader is continuing to manufacture chemical weapons, Clinton weighs whether to attack him.
 Hussein eventually backs down and lets the inspectors get on with their business.

 22 – INXS singer Michael Hutchence is found dead, hanging by a leather belt from the back of his hotel room door in the Ritz Carlton, Sydney, Australia.
 The coroner concludes he took his own life after consuming drugs and alcohol.